-The service is forecast to overspend by £5.452m.
-This is as a result of delayed achievement of savings.
+The service is forecast to overspend by £4.738m, a decrease of £0.714m compared to the Quarter 2 update to Cabinet.
+The forecast overspend is as a result of delayed achievement of savings.

 This forecast also includes the drawdown of £1.700m from the Transitional Reserve to support an agreed uplift of residential and nursing home fees in 2016/17.
 The future year's impact above the level built into the current budget has been built into the MTFS in future years.